donutskip/website/index.md

 ![Donut](assets/images/me3.png){:class="resized-image"}
 # #WhoAmI

-_Donut_ is as a:
+_Donut_ is as an:
-Offensive Security Engineer (Pentester) & a DevNet Engineer (Network & Automation Engineer) based in the Philippines 🇵🇭.
+Offensive Security Engineer (Pentester) & DevNet Engineer (Network & Automation Engineer) based in the Philippines 🇵🇭.

 > What I do for a living: **Offensive Security, Ethical Hacking, Network Engineering, Automation, E-commerce**

-> Outside of work: Your go-to meme guy!
-Holler if you see me around — I train 🏊🏽‍♂️🚴🏽🏃🏽🥊.
+> Outside of work, I train 🏊🏽‍♂️🚴🏽🏃🏽🥊.

-> ✝️ Isaiah 42:16

 ## Certifications